vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

 -- Allow authenticated users (admins) to read all messages.
 CREATE POLICY "Allow admin read access for contact" ON public.contact_messages FOR SELECT USING (auth.role() = 'authenticated');

+-- Clients:
+-- Allow authenticated users (admins) full access.
+CREATE POLICY "Allow admin full access for clients" ON public.clients FOR ALL USING (auth.role() = 'authenticated')
+  WITH CHECK (auth.role() = 'authenticated');

 -- Testimonials:
 -- Allow public to read all testimonials.
 CREATE POLICY "Allow public read access to testimonials" ON public.testimonials FOR SELECT USING (true);